Modekdevtech/requirement-analysis/README.md

 **Requirement Analysis** is a critical phase in the **Software Development Lifecycle (SDLC)**.
 It involves **gathering, analyzing, and documenting** the needs and expectations of stakeholders to ensure that the software product meets its intended purpose.

+## **Why is Requirement Analysis Important?**

+Requirement Analysis plays a **critical role in the Software Development Lifecycle (SDLC)**.
+Here are three key reasons why it is essential:

+### **1. Defines the Project Scope**
+- Clearly outlines what the project will deliver.
+- Helps prevent **scope creep**, ensuring that additional features are not added without proper evaluation.
+- Provides a roadmap for developers and stakeholders.

+### **2. Reduces Development Risks**
+- Identifies potential problems, limitations, or conflicts early in the project.
+- Ensures that technical and business requirements are feasible.
+- Saves time and cost by preventing mistakes during later stages of development.

+### **3. Improves Communication and Alignment**
+- Aligns **developers, project managers, and stakeholders** on expectations.
+- Creates a shared understanding of project goals and deliverables.
+- Provides a reference for validating requirements during testing and deployment.

+> Proper Requirement Analysis ensures that the final software product meets user needs, is delivered on time, and stays within budget, making it a **cornerstone of successful software projects**.

 ### **Key Points of Requirement Analysis**

 - **Definition of Needs:** Identifies what the stakeholders require from the system.